pvRosendo/task-system-application/README.md

 This project is an API built using **Java, Java Spring, and PostgreSQL**.

-The API was developed with the aim of applying the studies and demonstrating how to solve the [Simplify Backend Challenge](https://github.com/simplify-tec/desafio-junior-backend-simplify).
+The API was developed with the aim of applying the studies and demonstrating how to solve the [Simplify Backend Challenge](https://github.com/simplify-tec/desafio-junior-backend-simplify), but after meeting the requirements it was continued in order to improve and apply the new studies that I am obtaining.

 Going beyond, documentation was also carried out using **Swagger** and deployment testing with [Render](https://render.com) through the [Docker image]().